 REL: What was your motivation to begin your business of Guatemala Medical Travel?

 LS: When I was living on my sailboat in Rio Dulce, Guatemala, I helped some local expat retirees to find medical care in Guatemala City.
 At a very reasonable price, the level of medical skills and expertise I found there was astounding.
 The patients, my friends, were amazed to be treated with respect, compassion, and patience by a medical specialist—some said, for the first time in their lives.
 I recognized this as a valuable resource that more international patients need to know about.

-REL: What were the biggest challenges you faced?
+REL: What were the biggest challenges you faced with Guatemala Medical Travel?

 LS: The biggest challenge is educating patients about the quality of skills and experience of the Guatemalan doctors, going against their initial resistance to seek out care beyond their hometown in America.
 Once they experience the care and prices we offer in Guatemala, many of our patients come back three or four times and send their friends here too.

 REL: How long have you been in business?

 LS: It was three years ago that my friend came here from Key West for cataract surgery for $2,300 after getting a quote of $11,000 in Miami.
 We talked about creating a business concept to bring other people here too, to get their surgical procedures in Guatemala at unbelievably low prices.
 It took me three months to research the global industry of medical tourism and to write my website.
 It went live online in January 2010.

 REL: We have been proponents of Medical Travel for two decades now, long before it became a common topic of discussion.
 Do you find that people still balk at the idea of traveling to a foreign country to received medical care?